liamwalsh1980/Milestone-Project-1/README.md

     1. Go to the about, resource and subscribe page
     1. On any of these pages the useful link for all three charities can be found at the bottom in the form of clickable logos.

-### W3C Validation Service - testing

-The W3C Markup Validator and W3C CSS Validator was used to validate all coding on every HTML and CSS page of my project.

 ### W3C Markup Validation Service - testing

+The W3C Markup Validator was used to validate all coding on every HTML page of my project.

 #### Homepage - 1 error found

-* The element 'a' must not appear as a descendant of the button element.
+1. The element 'a' must not appear as a descendant of the button element.
     - **How I resolved this error:** Before adopting a div element in place of the button element, I tried placing the button element inside the 'a' element.
 The error still shown on W3C.
-I therefore, used the div element to resolve this issue.
-I then re-tested the code on W3C and no errors were found.

 #### About page - 3 errors found (2 were the same as I have 2 media clips on this page which shown the same error)

-* Bad value true for attribute allowfullscreen on element iframe.
+1. Bad value true for attribute allowfullscreen on element iframe.
     - **How I resolved this error:** I checked the iframe element code from YouTube and seen that the 'true' value wasn't needed' This value was removed.
 I tested the media clips to make sure that they were still playing when on the page and that they can be played on full screen size as an option.
-I then re-tested the code on W3C and no errors were found.

-* The element 'a' must not appear as a descendant of the button element.
+1. The element 'a' must not appear as a descendant of the button element.
     - **How I resolved this error:** Before adopting a div element in place of the button element, I tried placing the button element inside the 'a' element.
 The error still shown on W3C.
 I therefore, used the div element to resolve this issue.
-I then re-tested the code on W3C and no errors were found.

 #### Resources page - 3 errors found (2 were the same error)

-* The element 'a' must not appear as a descendant of the button element.
+1. The element 'a' must not appear as a descendant of the button element.
     - **How I resolved this error:** Before adopting a div element in place of the button element, I tried placing the button element inside the 'a' element.
 The error still shown on W3C.
 I therefore, used the div element to resolve this issue.
-I then re-tested the code on W3C and no errors were found.

-* The aria-labelledby attribute must point to an element in the same document.
+1. The aria-labelledby attribute must point to an element in the same document.
     - **How I resolved this error:** By matching the aria-labelledby to the id within the relevant element.
-I then re-tested the code on W3C and no errors were found.

 #### Subscribe page - 1 error found

-* The aria-labelledby attribute must point to an element in the same document.
+1. The aria-labelledby attribute must point to an element in the same document.
     - **How I resolved this error:** aria-labelledby matched the id in the relevant element, however, there was a capital letter at the start of the aria-labelledby wording.
 I made the adjustment from uppercase to lowercase which resolved this issue.

-I then re-tested the code on W3C and no errors were found.
+Once all errors were fixed, I re-tested the code on W3C Markup validator and no errors were found.

  **HTML Testing completed**

 ### W3C CSS Validation Service - testing

+The W3C CSS Validator was used to validate all CSS used for my project.

 #### CSS coding - 2 errors found

-* subscribe-btn-about (error: Value Error : text-align none is not a text-align value : none).
+1. subscribe-btn-about (error: Value Error : text-align none is not a text-align value : none).
     - **How I resolved this error:** I removed the declaration in CSS and checked to make sure that the positioning and functionality is still working relevant to the #subscribe-btn-about (Subscribe button on about page).
 There were no issues with the button on the webpage.

-* subscribe-btn-resources (error: Value Error : text-align none is not a text-align value : none).
+1. subscribe-btn-resources (error: Value Error : text-align none is not a text-align value : none).
     - **How I resolved this error:** I removed the declaration in CSS and checked to make sure that the positioning and functionality is still working relevant to the #subscribe-btn-resources (Subscribe button on resources page).
 There was no issues with the button on the webpage.

-Once both errors were fixed, I re-tested the code on W3C CSS and the message 'Congratulations!
+Once both errors were fixed, I re-tested the code on W3C CSS valdiator and the message 'Congratulations!
 No Error Found' came back.

  **CSS Testing completed**

 ### Different Web Browsers

-#### Testing was completed on different web browsers making sure that links worked and pages loaded properly.
+Testing was completed on different web browsers making sure that links worked and pages loaded properly.

 * I tested the site across the following web browsers
     - Google Chrome - The site was developed using Chrome and therefore testing was being done daily on this browser.